sergey-tihon/Reaction/gh-pages/extras/Giraffe.md

 A query for the stream of messages to a given client.
 The type of the query is `ConnectionId -> IAsyncObservable<'msg*ConnectionId> -> IAsyncObservable<'msg*ConnectionId>`.

 The `query` function takes a `connectionId` and an `AsyncObservable<'msg*ConnectionId>`.
-The `connectionId` is the id for a particualar clients connection.
+The `connectionId` is the id for a particular clients connection.
 Messages that leaves in the returned observable will only go to that particular client.
 Notifications will be a tuple `'msg*ConnectionId` where `'msg` is the message being handled and the `connectionId` is the client connection where this message was received.

 Thus this query will only send messages back to the same client that sent them.
 Messages for other clients will be filtered.